CordMarston/laravel-vue-pagination/README.md

 Added to from of results.
+Added page size option.